OpenOnderwijsAPI/OpenOnderwijsAPI-ios/README.md

 To find out if the API sent an error message, you can inspect apiClient.personsClient.lastError, which will be the raw dictionary that the API returned.

+For a list of available clients see the ODAClient.h header file.

 A word on semi-populated objects
 --------------------------------
 Note that related objects in the API may not be fully populated after a call.